 Collect data on existing actions to begin to populate the initial web-based sharing platform and identify key stakeholders, before GHHIN members are asked to contribute.

-Stocktaking Paper 1: on global heat hazards and human exposure across timescales.

-Monitoring, Forecasting, and EWS will come under this section – and not responses – and will build on some efforts to compare different HHWS systems, and notably update p 28, table 4 of the WHO/WMO Heatwave and Health Guidance on Warning System Development Guidance Document, comparing local and national systems in US, Canada, Germany, Spain, France, UK, China, Hong Kong, Japan, Australia.
+Chapters on global heat hazards and human exposure across timescales will include Monitoring, Forecasting, and EWS will come under this section – and not responses – and will build on some efforts to compare different HHWS systems, and notably update p 28, table 4 (comparing local and national systems in US, Canada, Germany, Spain, France, UK, China, Hong Kong, Japan, Australia) to include more countries of the WHO/WMO Heatwave and Health Guidance on Warning System Development Guidance Document.

-Stocktaking Paper 2: on human vulnerability to heat and risk reduction actions across timescales This report will notably update Chapter 6 of the WHO/WMO Heatwave and Health Guidance on Warning System Development Guidance Document.
+Chapters on human vulnerability to heat and risk reduction actions across timescales will notably update Chapter 6 of the WHO/WMO Heatwave and Health Guidance on Warning System Development Guidance Document.

-Paper 1: Stocktaking of Global Heat HAZARD + EXPOSURE
+Stocktaking of Global Heat Risks and Responses.

-Page target 20-25, with annexes as required
+Page target 50, with annexes as required

-This stocktaking report will help identify and outline the global state of the science to understand and predict ambient heat related hazards to human health and human population exposure to increasing and extreme temperatures.
+This stocktaking report will help identify and outline the global state of the science to understand, predict ambient heat related hazards and exposures to increasing and extreme temperatures.

 It will quickly summarize the literature on the state of the hazard; outline and highlight similarities and differences in systems for characterizing the hazards, and temperature prediction across timescales (weather, S2S, and decadal).
 It will present key considerations used in the literature for measuring human population exposure to extreme and increasing temperatures.
+It will help identify and outline the global state of understanding human vulnerability to heat exposures, and the broad range of responses and actions which can be taken to reduce human exposures and impacts.
+It will describe categories of vulnerable populations; highlight similarities and differences in response opportunities and systems, from behavioral to infrastructural, and legal actions which can be taken over different timeframes.
+Intervention effectiveness will be cited as available.

-This stocktaking will inform a common thread framework for GHHIN to track progress being made in key categories, synthesize current science in a standard way, and establish indicators to help structure country profiles that will be completed by GHHIN members autonomously.
+This stocktaking will inform a common thread framework for GHHIN to track progress being made in key categories, synthesize current action and science in a standard way, and establish indicators to help structure country profiles that will be completed by GHHIN members autonomously.
+It may lead to the creation of indicators of risk and adaptation for extreme heat that can be part of a GIS-based dashboard and GHHIN country profiles.

-We think it looks like this (Guidance from Committee requested to focus/expand this)
+Chapter 1: Temperature Hazards

-Part 1: State of extreme ambient heat hazard characterization
+1.1: Hazard: Ambient heat hazard characterization

 Describe observed trends of increased warming, of high nighttime temperatures, extreme heat events, of heat hazards in combination with conditions of humidity/air quality.

-Part 2: Research: what is the research/method used to inform how an extreme heat event is defined?
+1.2: Hazard: Research: what is the research/method used to inform how an extreme heat event is defined?
 Inclusion of mortality/morbidity/hospital admission data?)

-Part 3: State of global, regional, and national temperature observation and monitoring systems of (climatological records, RCC capabilities eg: IMD Regional Forecast)
+1.3: Hazard: global, regional, and national temperature observation and monitoring systems of (climatological records, RCC capabilities eg: IMD Regional Forecast)

-Part 4: State of Extreme Heat Prediction: State of the science in products, sources of predictability, by timescale: climate predictions, climate outlooks, forecasts, warnings); indices
+1.4: Hazard: Extreme Heat Prediction: State of the science in products, sources of predictability, by timescale: climate predictions, climate outlooks, forecasts, warnings); indices

-Part 5: Early Warning Systems.
+1.5: Hazard: Early Warning Systems.
 Diverse priorities across timescales: reference table of comparative heat alert systems; parameters, definitions

+Chapter 2: Population Exposures:

-Part 6: Exposure: Discuss definitions and what makes heat dangerous to humans.
+2.1 Exposures Discuss definitions and what makes heat dangerous to humans.

 Geographic Determinants: Latitude, Urban Heat Islands; Social Determinants (point to vulnerability chapter).